 Each week, they also have special offers and promotions that you can participate in and earn even more points.
 Then redeem your points for cash back or for gift cards at retailers like Amazon, Apple, Google, Target, and Safeway.

-Click here to sign up for Fetch Rewards and use my referral code MONEYNINJA to get 4,000 bonus points after scanning your first few receipts!
+Join Fetch Rewards and use my referral code MONEYNINJA to get 3,000 bonus points after scanning your first receipt!

 Sign-up offers are my favorite ways to make money fast.

 When I was in college in the early 2000s (where did all the time go?!?), I scoured the internet to find the best free money offers available and made more than my college friends who worked part-time jobs after classes.

 Today, there are so many ways to make money from sign-up offers it’s ridiculous!